 - submit the Request for Commonwealth support and HECS-HELP form to your provider by the census date

 - be enrolled in each unit/subject at your provider by the census date

-Your form must be filled in and submitted to your provider before the census date (or administrative date).
+Your form must be filled in and submitted to your provider by the census date.